spacemeshos/testnet-guide/install.md

 ### CLI-only Linux

 Running linux old-school style without any GUI?
 We got you covered!
-Just follow [this guide](no_gui_linux.md) to join the testnet from your system.
+Just follow [this guide](no_gui_linux.md) to join the Testnet from your system.

 ---